fbq('track', 'ViewContent');

 I've always loved the music from The Nutcracker.
 When my daughter was 5, I figured she was old enough to go into Boston to see the Boston Ballet perform the classic.
 We read a few versions of the story so she'd know what to expect, put on our very best holiday dresses, and drove into the city.

-Since I knew the story so well, I brought the CD into school, and shared the story with my students.
-I wrote this summary of the classic story, and played the music while the children visualized what it must look like, then illustrated the different parts of the story.
+Since I knew the story so well, I brought the CD into school and shared it with my students.
+I wrote this summary of the classic story, played the music while the children visualized what it must look like, and illustrated the different parts of the story.

-Every year, the children loved the activity, and it practiced some valuable skills: visualizing, summarizing, and sequencing.
-Plus, it gives them some exposure to classic holiday literature and classical music.
-Of course, you can't miss when the setting is called, The Kingdom of Sweets!
+Every year, the children loved the activity, which practiced valuable skills such as visualizing, summarizing, and sequencing.
+Plus, it exposed them to classic holiday literature and classical music.
+Of course, you can't miss it when the setting is The Kingdom of Sweets!

 Enjoy this freebie: The Nutcracker story for Visualizing, Summarizing, and Illustration!
 It's one of my favorites!